ibm-cloud-docs/containers/cs_clusters.md

   * You cannot change a cluster's resource group.
 Furthermore, if you need to use the `ibmcloud ks cluster service bind` [command](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_service_bind) to [integrate with an {{site.data.keyword.cloud_notm}} service](/docs/containers?topic=containers-service-binding#bind-services), that service must be in the same resource group as the cluster.
 Services that do not use resource groups like {{site.data.keyword.registrylong_notm}} or that do not need service binding like {{site.data.keyword.la_full_notm}} work even if the cluster is in a different resource group.
   * Consider giving clusters unique names across resource groups and regions in your account to avoid naming conflicts.
 You cannot rename a cluster.

-5. **Standard clusters**: Plan your cluster network setup so that your cluster meets the needs of your workloads and environment.
-Then, set up your IBM Cloud infrastructure networking to allow worker-to-master and user-to-master communication.
+5. **Standard clusters**: Set up your IBM Cloud infrastructure networking to allow worker-to-master and user-to-master communication.
 Your cluster network setup varies with the infrastructure provider that you choose (classic or VPC).
 For more information, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters).
   * **VPC clusters only**: Your VPC clusters are created with a public and a private service endpoint by default.
     1. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
     2. Optional: If you want your VPC clusters to communicate with classic clusters over the private network interface, you can choose to set up classic infrastructure access from the VPC that your cluster is in.
 Note that you can set up classic infrastructure access for only one VPC per region and [Virtual Routing and Forwarding (VRF)](/docs/resources?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) is required in your {{site.data.keyword.cloud_notm}} account.
 For more information, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).